U.S. Route 17 in Virginia: Chesapeake to Portsmouth

 US 17 enters Virginia at the North Carolina state line adjacent to the Dismal Swamp Canal in a rural area east of Great Dismal Swamp National Wildlife Refuge and northwest of Elizabeth City.
 The U.S. Highway heads north through the city of Chesapeake as George Washington Highway, a four-lane divided highway that veers away from the canal and passes by Chesapeake Regional Airport.
-North of the highway's split with US 17 Business, which follows George Washington Highway through the Chesapeake community of Deep Creek, US 17 curves northeast as Dominion Boulevard and reduces to two lanes.
-The highway temporarily expands to a divided highway around its intersection with SR 165 (Cedar Road), then crosses the Southern Branch Elizabeth River on the newly constructed Veterans Bridge, replacing the former double-leaf bascule drawbridge known commonly as the Steel Bridge.
+North of the highway's split with US 17 Business (US 17 Bus.), which follows George Washington Highway through the Chesapeake community of Deep Creek, US 17 curves northeast as Dominion Boulevard.
+The highway interchanges with State Route 165 (SR 165; Cedar Road, Moses Grandy Trail), then crosses the Southern Branch Elizabeth River on the newly constructed and tolled Dominion Boulevard Veterans Bridge, replacing the former double-leaf bascule drawbridge known commonly as the Dominion Boulevard Steel Bridge.
 US 17 meets the southern end of SR 166 (Bainbridge Boulevard) just north of the bridge.

-US 17 expands to a four-lane divided highway again at its intersection with SR 190 (Great Bridge Boulevard).
-Just east of that intersection, US 17 enters a combination cloverleaf-directional interchange with SR 168, which heads south as the Oak Grove Connector toward the Outer Banks; I-64, which follows the southern segment of the Hampton Roads Beltway, and I-464, which heads north toward downtown Norfolk.
+US 17 has an interchange with SR 190 (Great Bridge Boulevard).
+Just east of that intersection, US 17 enters a combination cloverleaf-directional interchange with SR 168, which heads south as the Oak Grove Connector toward the Outer Banks; Interstate 64 (I-64), which follows the southern segment of the Hampton Roads Beltway, and I-464, which heads north toward downtown Norfolk.
 US 17 becomes concurrent with I-64 in the direction of Suffolk (technically eastbound, but heading west).
 The four-lane freeway crosses the Southern Branch on the High Rise Bridge.
-I-64 and US 17 diverge at a cloverleaf interchange with George Washington Highway, which heads south as US 17 Business.
-I-64 continues west toward its junction with I-664 at Bowers Hill while US 17 heads north on the four-lane divided highway.
+I-64 and US 17 diverge at a cloverleaf interchange with George Washington Highway, which heads south as US 17 Bus.
+I-64 continues west toward its junction with I-664 at Bower's Hill while US 17 heads north on the four-lane divided highway.

 US 17 crosses over Norfolk Southern Railway's Norfolk District and intersects Military Highway, which carries US 13 and US 460.
 The U.S. Highway continues as a three-lane road with a center left-turn lane to the north end of SR 196 (Canal Drive), where the highway becomes five lanes and crosses St. Julian Creek.
-US 17 enters the city of Portsmouth at its at-grade crossing of another Norfolk Southern rail line.
+US 17 enters the city of Portsmouth at its at-grade crossing of another Norfolk Southern Railway line.
 The highway becomes a four-lane divided highway at SR 239 (Victory Boulevard).
 At Paradise Creek, SR 141 continues along George Washington Highway while US 17 turns northwest onto Frederick Boulevard.
 The highway parallels a rail line through its intersection with SR 337 (Portsmouth Boulevard), then veers away from the railroad to meet I-264 at a partial cloverleaf interchange with a flyover ramp from southbound US 17 to the eastbound Interstate.